THERE ISN’T ONE!

 Drinking water helps normalize body temperature, lubricates and cushions joints, helps eliminate wastes and protects sensitive tissues like the spinal cord.
 Also, a glass of water has ZERO calories and a sugar-sweetened soda drink has up to 240 calories.
 I know people that drink 8 to 10 sodas a day.
 I’m not even going to comment on the rest of the health implications (like diabetes), but look at the useless calories, and if you think artificially sweetened sodas are better because they have no calories, well you should do some research about the dangers of artificial sweeteners.
 Really!

 The New Year is rolling in and the two best things you can do for yourself is (1) Exercise regularly; and (2) drink a lot more water.
 Now, there is a caveat to the water: MAKE SURE IT IS CLEAN, HEALTHY WATER!
-A home reverse osmosis system for less than $200 can meet that need for you.
+A home reverse osmosis system for around $200 can meet that need for you.
 Some of you spend $200 a month on Cable TV – how about spending $200 this year on your health?

 Here are a few tips to help you consume more water and be healthier:

 - Carry a water bottle with you and fill it from your home reverse osmosis system.